Supermagnum/SuperKoch/README.md

 # SuperKoch
-A idea for a program that uses German psychologist Ludwig Koch's method to learn you how to receive and send morse code.
+A idea and suggestions for a program that uses German psychologist Ludwig Koch's method to learn you how to receive and send morse code.

 Platform Compatibility: Linux Ubuntu and variants,Windows and Mac OS.